Want to learn new ways to make extra money?

 Like debit and credit cards, prepaid cards come with an expiration date.
 When your card expires, the company will issue you a new one.
 Any leftover balance will be transferred to your new card.

-If you need check-writing abilities or online bill pay, some cards do offer those features.
+If you need check-writing abilities or the ability to pay your bill online, some cards do offer those features.
 Most also provide more than one copy of a card for family members to use.
 In a few very rare instances, some let you earn cash back on purchases like you would with a rewards credit card.

 Advantages of Prepaid Debit Cards